BAC-PP Q1 2026 Earnings Call Summary | Stock Taper

 • Efficiency Ratio: Improved to 61%, down from 63% year-over-year.

-• Operating Leverage: 290 basis points achieved.
+• Operating Leverage: 290 basis points achieved in the quarter.

 2. Strategic Updates and Business Highlights